-When the Department of Transportation revisited ticketing rules for carriers operating in the United States, two critical changes were made to the benefit of travelers.
-The first change is the 24-hour reservation requirement, forcing airlines and travel agencies to honor all airfare prices when booked 24 hours from the first airfare search.
+When the Department of Transportation (DOT) revisited airline ticket rules, two critical changes helped travelers.
+One is the 24-hour reservation requirement, forcing airlines and travel agencies to honor all airfare prices when booked 24 hours from the first airfare search.
 The other is the right to cancel a flight within 24 hours of booking.

 While airlines will consider bending ticket policies for some extraordinary circumstances, there are many situations that airlines will not consider.
 For example, work situations and veterinary emergencies often don't count for airline reconsideration.
-Those who are concerned about their personal situations and do not wish to look into their travel insurance options may want to consider purchasing a full-fare ticket, which are often fully refundable airline tickets.
+If you are concerned about personal situations and do not wish to buy travel insurance, your other option is purchasing a full-fare ticket, which may earn extra frequent flyer miles and is refundable.

 Though the process can be difficult, making any airfare a refundable airline ticket is possible.
 By understanding the situations and when you can get a refund, you could still recover some of the ticket cost back when other plans force you to cancel your next flight.